China retaliates, slaps duties on US soybeans, planes; markets skid

 Investors were wondering, nonetheless, how far one of the worst trade disputes in many years could escalate.

-U.S.-made goods that appear to face added tariffs in China based, on an analysis of Beijing's list, include Tesla electric cars, Ford's Lincoln auto models, Gulfstream jets made by General Dynamics and Brown-Forman Corp's Jack Daniel's whiskey.
+U.S.-made goods that appear to face added tariffs in China based, on an analysis of Beijing's list, include Tesla Inc electric cars, Ford Motor Co's Lincoln auto models, Gulfstream jets made by General Dynamics Corp and Brown-Forman Corp's Jack Daniel's whiskey.

 While Washington targeted products that benefit from Chinese industrial policy, including its "Made in China 2025" initiative to replace advanced technology imports with domestic products in strategic industries such as advanced IT and robotics, Beijing's appears aimed at inflicting political damage.